+Skunks usually attack flocks by killing only one victim, and are known for their clumsy mauling efforts.
 Skunks are very good diggers, mainly attributed to their sharp curving claws.
 They generally do not climb, and will often crawl underneath fences or dig below to gain access to poultry.
 They will kill only one or two birds and eat the eggs.
 The eggs are typically crushed at one end with shell fragments pushed inward.

-Because skunks are usually active only at night, many people never notice that they are living nearby.
+Because skunks are usually active at night, many people never notice that they are living nearby.
 Barking dogs may be the first apparent sign of their presence, and the odor resulting from a skunk/dog confrontation will provide positive evidence.

 Skunks pose a threat to your flock and can also carry rabies in the United States.
 The striped skunk is second only to the raccoon in number of recorded rabies cases within the United States.